ves-code/ves-school-scripts/README.md

 # Python modules needed
-One of the tutorials requires you to have the following modules available
+One of the tutorials requires you to have the following python modules installed
 - numpy
 - scipy
 - matplotlib